TritonDataCenter/sdc-cloudapi/docs/index.md

-While CloudAPI provides visibility into Docker containers, the regular [Docker CLI](https://docs.docker.com/installation/#installation) should be used for provisioning and managing Docker containers; SDC provides an endpoint that represents the entire datacenter as a single `DOCKER_HOST`, which Docker clients can communicate with.
+While CloudAPI provides visibility into Docker containers, the regular [Docker CLI](https://docs.docker.com/installation/#installation) should be used for provisioning and managing Docker containers; Triton provides an endpoint that represents the entire datacenter as a single `DOCKER_HOST`, which Docker clients can communicate with.
 Refer to Joyent's [Docker documentation](https://apidocs.joyent.com/docker) for more information.